APTNER pass v2.0

 FINAL THOUGHTS

 Through multiple rounds of feedback and design revisions with the team, I received approval for the final design but resigned during development to align with my graduate school schedule.
+Later, I learned that while development was completed, the project was put on hold due to additional changes requested during executive decision-making, due to the nature of startup.

 What did I learn?